yuvalmGS/gigaspaces-wiki-jekyll/xap97/document-api.markdown

 {% note %}
 - The `GigaSpace.writeMultiple` method can be used to write a batch of documents.
 - Update semantics are the same as POJO, except **partial update** that is not currently supported.
 - Use only alphanumeric characters (a-z, A-Z, 0-9) and the underscore ('_') to construct properties keys.
-Other characters might have special behaviours in GigaSpaces (for example: the dot ('.') is used to distinguish nested paths).
+Other characters might have a special behavior in GigaSpaces (for example: the dot ('.') is used to distinguish nested paths).
 {%endnote%}

 # Reading and Removing Documents